Colleges by Location

 Student Services

-University of Florida provides a number of services needed for a comfortable and safe life on campus.
+At University of Florida, there are many amenities required for a comfortable and safe life on campus.

-24/7 emergency phone and alarm devices are available.
-The dormitory entrances at the school are electronically controlled.
+There are emergency phone and alarm devices available around the clock.
+The dormitory entrances are electronically operated.
 There is a security patrol that operates around the clock.
-The late-night transport/escort service is available.
+The transport/escort service operates during late hours.

-There is a health clinic with personal/psychological counseling.
-In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Florida.
+This school has a health clinic with personal/psychological counseling.
+In addition, other services like Legal Services and Veteran's Affairs are available to the students of University of Florida.

 All in all, campus life at University of Florida is rich and vibrant and provides everything most students need.